Subscribe for all my updates and don't miss a thing! Sign me up!

 The Act was piloted through the House by the Prime Minister, the Hon.
-Hugh Shearer, establishing (then) four Societies of Honour:
+Hugh Shearer, establishing (then) four Societies of Honour.

-The recipients are announced in the press on Independence Day and presentations are made on Heroes Day (at National Heroes Park), which is observed on the third Monday in October annually.
+The recipients are typically announced in the press on Independence Day and presentations are made on Heroes Day (at National Heroes Park), which is observed on the third Monday in October annually.

-Awards, medals and orders are presented as a symbol of bravery, good conduct and long and/or valuable service
+Awards, medals and orders are presented as a symbol of bravery, good conduct and long and/or valuable service.